Build and Deploy#

 Security Considerations#

-4. Updates: Regularly update Caddy and container base images
+• Regularly update nginx and container base images

 Customizing for Your Deployment#